kkumer/gepard/docs/source/observables.rst

 Presently, only Deeply virtual Compton scattering (DVCS) process can be considered fully implemented (using the so-called BMK formulas).
-There is also an implementation of Deeply virtual meson production (DVMP) of rho meson, valid for small Bjorken x kinematics.
+There is also an initial implementation of Deeply virtual meson production (DVMP) of rho meson, valid for small Bjorken x kinematics.